-- Sessions with therapy dogs measurably reduce blood pressure as effectively as dietary restrictions, such as elimination of sodium or alcohol.(1)
+- Sessions with therapy dogs reduce blood pressure as effectively as dietary restrictions, such as elimination of sodium or alcohol.(1)

 - Therapy dogs ease depression, boosting oxytocin levels by as much as 300%.(2)

 - Children who work with therapy dogs have increased reading fluency by a median 21%.(3)